wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 ## GitHub Reference

-The complete source code for this example is available on GitHub: [https://github.com/wingify/vwo-fme-examples/tree/master/android](https://github.com/wingify/vwo-fme-examples/tree/master/android).
+The complete source code for this example is available on [GitHub](https://github.com/wingify/vwo-fme-examples/tree/master/android).

 This is an example of an implementation using the Android SDK.
 While this demonstrates the approach, you can utilize any of the VWO FME SDKs for your project.